andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
 Thank you for coming!

-Today, I want to encourage Software Engineers everywhere to not be discouraged or stressed out with the rise of AI software.
-If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as other AI-enabled software engineers and companies.
+Today, I want to encourage Software Engineers everywhere not to be discouraged with the rise of AI software.
+If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as any other AI-enabled software engineers and companies.
 In fact, I want to encourage software engineers to explore freelance options using AI technology to assist.

 I'll share my first project as a freelance engineer and how I used AI tools.
-Honestly speaking, I have found AI technology to be incredibly helpful being a first-time freelance software engineer.
-Also, I have found that AI technology may inhibit my progress in a freelance project.
+Honestly speaking, I have found AI technology to be incredibly helpful and sometimes inhibiting to my progress.
+The results were a mixed bag.
 I'll cover three key lessons that I learned while working on this project.

-1. Learning the technology that you're developing with the assistance of AI.
+1. Learning the problem to solve in order to properly get AI to assist.
-2. Leveraging AI technology in the most useful and beneficial why possible.
+2. Leveraging AI technology in the most useful and beneficial way possible.
 3. Mastering software engineering so that the AI doesn't master you.

 I hope this presentation will be engaging, insightful, and memorable.

-## CostumeChange
+## Costume Change

-Speaking of fun, I recognize that we are in a movie theater.
-This is a place where people come to be told inspirational stories, and occasionally people dress up to participate in that story.
+Speaking of memorable, I recognize that we are in a movie theater.
+This is a place where people come to be told inspirational or entertaining stories, and occasionally people dress up to participate.
 I've never had that experience of dressing up for a movie, so I want to take that opportunity now seeing as I'm in a movie theater.

-_PULL OUT WIZARD OUTFIT and JOYCON WAND_
+_PULL OUT WIZARD OUTFIT and DRESS_

-A few months ago I fell in love with a cloak off of Etsy, so I purchased it.
+A few months ago I fell in love with this cloak off of Etsy, so I bought it.
 Naturally I also had to purchase a wizard hat.
 I hope this doesn't distract from my presentation, so I have tried to make this presentation professional still.
 And yet, if I'm in a wizard outfit, I think there needs to be a little bit of _magic_ in this presentation.

 _PULL OUT JOYCON_

-It's taken me some time to learn how to use this to produce magic, but I believe I can have a go at it.
+It's taken me some time to learn how to use this wand to produce magic, and I hope this magic will work for my presentation.

 _ACTIVATE MAGIC MODE_